dotnet/csharplang/proposals/dictionary-expressions.md

 Parsing ambiguity around: `[a ? [b] : c]`

 Working group recommendation: Use normal parsing here.
 So this would be the same as `[a ? ([b]) : (c)]` (a collection expression containing a conditional expression).
 If the user wants a `key_value_pair_element` here, they can write: `[(a?[b]) : c]`

-### Question: Semantics when a type implements the *dictionary type* shape in multiple ways.

-What are the rules when types have multiple indexers and multiple impls of `IEnumerable<KVP<,>>`

-It would likely make sense to align with whatever comes out if you `foreach`ed the collection.

-TODO: Working group recomendation: Look at what happens with existing *collection expressions* and *collection types* with similar cases.
-Follow that.